elevating child care

 A couple from my Parent/Infant Class shared an instructive experience.
 Having grown weary of their eight-month-old daughter’s night-time cries, they decided to purchase a video monitor to observe their daughter in bed.
 That night the parents awoke to their daughter’s crying.
 But when they looked on the monitor they saw that while Emma cried she was also diligently working to find a comfortable sleep position.
 After a few minutes of tossing and turning, she found comfort and went back to sleep.
 If the parents had returned to Emma’s room they would have further disrupted her sleep and made it more difficult for their daughter to settle down for the night.

 Ultimately, good sleepers are made, not born.
 Because infants quickly adapt to the patterns we set for them, parents should create healthy sleep habits as early as possible and cultivate a peaceful, fresh-air atmosphere for the whole day.
-If habits like sleep waking need to be broken, then parents need to find an inclusive and respectful way to help the baby adjust.
+If habits like sleep waking need to be shifted, then parents need to find an inclusive and respectful way to help the baby adjust.
 Finally, parents must remember that a cry is not always a cry for help, but rather a young infant’s only manner of verbal expression.
-For more about understanding crying, please read my post: Good Grief.
+For more perspectives on crying, please read my post: 7 Reasons to Calm Down About Babies Crying.

 I agree about presenting a unified front, both parents in agreement about how to handle nighttime cries.
 I would also add that it’s okay to know where you’re weak.
 In my house, I’m the wuss who would always want to pick up my daughter.
 My husband was more firm about the sleep thing.
 So he was the one who went in at night because I knew he wouldn’t cave.